 Framework for Diversity, Equity and Inclusion

-The Ontario Trillium Foundation supports and promotes diversity, equity and inclusion throughout our entire organization with our staff, volunteers and in our service to our communities.
+The Ontario Trillium Foundation (OTF) supports and promotes diversity, equity and inclusion throughout our entire organization, with our staff, volunteers and in our service to our communities.
 We believe in creating opportunities for our employees, volunteers, and grantees to succeed in their work.

 We celebrate the unique differences, diverse backgrounds and experiences of all our employees and volunteers.
 We welcome new talents and insights, as we foster a culture of inclusion and accessibility for all.

-Our approach in supporting diversity and inclusion considers demographics throughout the province and systemic barriers that many groups face resulting from historical and codified policies of exclusion.
+Our approach in supporting diversity and inclusion considers demographics throughout the province and systemic barriers that many communities face resulting from historical and systemic policies of exclusion.

-It is our expectation that our employees, volunteers, stakeholders and partners share our values and take part in a societal transformation where a commitment to diversity and inclusion is not only a corporate responsibility, but also an individual one.
+It is our expectation that our employees, volunteers, stakeholders and partners share our values and take part in a societal transformation where a commitment to diversity and inclusion is not only an organizational responsibility, but also an individual one.

 OTF vision for diversity, equity and inclusion

-At the core of this vision is a focus on three pillars: staff, volunteers, and communities.
+At the core of this vision is a focus on three pillars: staff, volunteers, and communities, and our approaches are outlined below.

-We understand diversity as the presence of a wide range of human qualities and attributes within a group, organization, or society.
-The dimensions of diversity include, but are not limited to, ancestry, culture, ethnicity, gender, gender identity, language, physical and intellectual ability, race, religion, sex, sexual orientation, and socio-economic status.
+We understand diversity as the presence of a wide range of identities that include, but are not limited to, ancestry, culture, ethnicity, gender, gender identity, language, physical and intellectual ability, race, religion, sex, sexual orientation, and socio-economic status.
+We understand that diversity is intersectional, where most people have multiple identities, and that people who belong to multiple equity-deserving communities experience compounded exclusion.

-We understand equity as a condition or state of fair, inclusive, and respectful treatment of all people.
-Equity does not mean treating people the same without regard for individual differences.
-We are committed to the fair and just treatment of all community members through the creation of opportunities and reduction of disparities in opportunities and outcomes for diverse communities in Ontario.
-We understand that these disparities are rooted in historical and contemporary injustices and disadvantages.
+We understand equity as a condition or state of fairness, where everyone has what they need to succeed, where we work to accommodate and support those communities that experience greater disadvantages over others and where everyone is respected, valued, and included.
+We are committed to the fair and just treatment of all community members through the creation of opportunities and reduction of inequities in opportunities and outcomes for diverse communities in Ontario.
+We understand that these inequities are rooted in historical and contemporary injustices and disadvantages.

-We understand inclusion as the situation in which individuals or communities (both physical and demographic) are fully involved in the society in which they reside, including the economic, social, cultural and political dimensions of that society.
-It requires the creation of an atmosphere where everyone feels welcome, respected, able to participate fully and valued.
-It’s about recognizing the needs of each individual and having the right conditions so that each person has the opportunity to bring their entire selves to work and contribute their ideas, experiences and talents to the fullest.
+We understand inclusion as the situation in which people or communities (both physical and demographic) are fully involved in the society in which they reside, including the economic, social, cultural and political dimensions of that society.
+It requires the creation of an atmosphere where everyone feels welcome, respected, valued, and able to participate fully.

-Our understanding of diversity, equity, and inclusion will evolve as we learn and work on implementing this framework.
+Our understanding of diversity, equity, and inclusion continues to evolve as we learn and implement this framework.

 Fundamentals for success